 top of page

-• Researching as a PhD fellow at University of Antwerp and Sint Lucas School of Arts with his thesis 'Black Yarns'
+• PhD research fellow at University of Antwerp and Sint Lucas School of Arts with his thesis 'Black Yarns'.

-• Researching transmission of craftsmanship in Belgium via diasporic networks, EU funded project 'Crafting Futures'
+• Action researcher over transmission of craftsmanship in Belgium via diasporic networks, FWO fellowship 'Crafting Futures' University of Antwerp

-• Teaching research methodology at the textile department of the Royal Academy of Fine Arts in Brussels
+• Teacher of research methodology at the textile department of the Royal Academy of Fine Arts in Brussels

 He is Afropean, grew up in Bordeaux and works and lives in Brussels.
 He has an MA from the Royal Academy of Fine Arts, fashion department and an MA in Artistic Research from Sint Lucas School of Arts.